 - rigorous AOA.
-The LCS program subsequently became controversial, was widely criticized, and was ultimately truncated.71 - Given the challenges that the U.S. submarine industrial base is experiencing in achieving a construction rate of 2.0 Virginia-class boats per year to meet U.S. Navy needs, the ability of the submarine industrial base to achieve the higher target rate of 2.33 boat per year, so as to build replacement SSNs for the U.S. Navy, is uncertain.
-The duration of the impact of selling Virginia-class boats to Australia on the size of the U.S. SSN force is thus uncertain and could be longer than anticipated. - The enabling legislation for Pillar 1 that was included in the FY2024 National Defense Authorization Act (NDAA) (H.R.
+The LCS program subsequently became controversial, was widely criticized, and was ultimately truncated. - The enabling legislation for Pillar 1 that was included in the FY2024 National Defense Authorization Act (NDAA) (H.R.
 2670/P.L.
-118-31 of December 22, 2023) includes a provision (§1352(d)(2)) that provides a waiver for a certification to be made by the Chief of Naval Operations under 10 U.S.C.
+118-31 of December 22, 2023) includes a provision (§1352(d)(2)) that was requested by the Administration as part of a package of requested legislative proposals for the FY2024 NDAA relating to the AUKUS agreement.
+The provision provides a waiver for a certification to be made by the Chief of Naval Operations under 10 U.S.C.
 8678.
 The text of 10 U.S.C.
 8678 is as follows: